Stripping Car Paint By Hand

 Chemical paint strippers are usually offered in brush-on applications, in liquid or gel forms.
 They are designed to remove all kinds of paint, including acrylic, lacquer, and epoxy.
 Two gallons is usually enough to do a medium-sized car.

-With proper ventilation, proper protective gear, and patience, they're quite effective at removing your old car's paint.
+With proper ventilation, proper protective gear, and patience, they're quite effective at removing paint off an old car.

 Methylene Chloride Ban